waynr/waylon/README.md

   plugin)
   * Multiple views allows for multiple teams to utilize a single Waylon install
   * Nirvana mode displays a calming image of Oregon if all your jobs are green
+  * Trouble mode displays an image of a forest fire if more than `trouble_threshold` jobs are red (default is disabled)

 ## Setup
 _Waylon is not currently distributed via Rubygems, but we hope to do so in the